 The Grand Erie District School Board is responsible and respectful in all matters relating to collection, storage, use and protection of students' information.
 All data collected under this Self-Identification process will be securely stored.
-Electronic data in Board's student data system will be used as a means to achieve the Board's outcomes.
-The data collected will be shared with the schools, Board, and the Ministry of Education in order to assess the progress in improving First Nation, Metis and Inuit student achievement.
+Electronic data in Board's student information system will be used as a means to achieve the Board's outcomes.
+The data collected will be shared with the schools, Board, and the Ministry of Education in order to assess the progress in improving First Nation, Six Nations, Métis and Inuit student achievement.

-All student information in the Board's data system is confidential within the Board and is protected under the Education Act R.S.O.
-1990, the Ontario Student Record Guideline, Provincial Freedom of Information and Protection of Privacy Act, and the Municipal Freedom of Information and Protection of Privacy Act, R.S.O., 1990.
+All student information in the Board's student information system is confidential within the Board and is protected under the Education Act, the Ontario Student Record Guideline, Provincial Freedom of Information and Protection of Privacy Act, and the Municipal Freedom of Information and Protection of Privacy Act.